 Are Activities and Therapy Sessions Offered to Residents?

-A wide variety of experiences dramatically improves quality of life.
+A wide variety of experiences dramatically improves the quality of life.
 Nursing home residents still enjoy, need, and deserve opportunities to socialize and participate in activities.
-An ice cream social in outside garden or yard is a great way for residents to socialize.
+An ice cream social in the outside garden or yard is a great way for residents to socialize.
 Off-site events are a source of excitement and anticipation.
 Organized games or movie nights should be planned and offered on a regular basis.
 In fact, bingo is the most popular activity held weekly in many facilities.

 The events and activities offered are as important as their frequency and variety, so residents can choose what they like.
 Learning a new skill is fun and provides a sense of accomplishment.
 Even residents with cognitive and physical impairments can enjoy mental stimulation and learning.
 Pottery or art classes, lectures, and other opportunities to gain skills and knowledge have a profoundly positive impact on mental health.
 Libraries, both physical and electronic, a collection of movies and music, and art or stationery supplies should always be available.

 Therapy is essential for residents on a short-term rehabilitative stay after surgery, illness, or injury.
 Speech, physical, and occupational therapy help regain and improve the skills they need to return home and feel independent.
-Whether to maintain their abilities or gain back the strength and balance, long-term residents also benefit from therapy.
+Whether to maintain their abilities or gain back strength and balance, long-term residents also benefit from therapy.

 Residents should always be encouraged to complete tasks they are capable of performing, even though the tasks might be done faster with the help of staff.
 Allowing residents the necessary time pays off in the form of increased confidence and reduced depression.
 Physical therapy targets gross motor skills, including walking, bending, standing, and balance maintenance.
 Occupational therapy concentrates on performing daily tasks such as dressing, bathing, or cooking.